 - 10 blanched almonds , split in the middle

-Beat the butter until it begins to lighten in color and add the sugar, eggs, baking soda, lime zest and lime juice.
+- Beat the butter until it begins to lighten in colour and add the sugar, eggs, and lime juice.

-Line a 28 cm tin with parchment paper.
-Reserve 1/3 of the the pastry and spread the remaining evenly in the tin.
+- Line a 28 cm tin with parchment paper.
+Reserve 1/3 of the dough and spread the remaining evenly in the tin, pressing it with your hand.
 Spread a layer of jam over the pastry.

-Decorate with blanched almonds.
+- Decorate with blanched almonds.

 - Bake in a preheated oven to 180° C for approximately 45 - 55 minutes, depending on your oven, or until a knife inserted in the middle comes out clean.
 I baked mine for 55 minutes.